amelliia/Business-Performance-Report/README.md

 - Highlight products with declining performance

 ### Insights
-- Accessories saw the most significant growth (+1163.92% YoY in gross profit), suggesting recent demand or pricing optimization
+- Accessories saw the most significant growth (+1163.92% YoY in gross profit)and components experienced a steep decline (-38.21%)
-- Components experienced a steep decline (-38.21%), signaling potential supply chain issues, pricing problems, or obsolescence
 - Products in the Touring-1000 and 3000 series showed negative profitability despite contributing to significant sales volume — indicating pricing or cost issues
 - Despite positive sales trends, some products show negative gross profit trends, which require immediate review to prevent margin erosion